Toby-Leeder/CSPFastpages/_posts/2023-01-06-stupidruby.md

 ```
 If it says 2.7.7 then it worked and you can move on.

-If it doesn't say 2.7.7 (either says some other version like 2.6.0 or says usr/bin or something along those lines) then run:
+### If it doesn't say 2.7.7 run:
 ```shell
 $ chruby 2.7.7
 ```

-If that says chruby not found or something along those lines then run:
+### If that says chruby not found or something along those lines then run:
 ```shell
 $ echo "source ~/.bashrc" >> ~/.bash_profile
 ```